paulstuart/influxsnmp/README.md

 To create a MIB file of only the OIDs that will be used, run the following command:

     influxsnmp -dump -filter > mibFile.json

+As it is using snmptranslate to create the dump file, one can export MIBDIRS to point to the directories containing mib files